acidiclight/bitphoenix-website/site/content/games/_index.md

   heading: "Peace Engine"
   description: "Peace Engine is our signature open-source modular game engine.
 It is written in .NET Core 3 on-top of MonoGame.
 Peace Engine is specifically designed for our stealth hacking game, The Peacenet.
 More information coming soon."
 full_image: /img/peacenet-promo-old.png
+peacenet:
+  heading: "Welcome to The Peacenet."
+  description: "**The Peacenet** is our open-source stealth hacking game where you use the *Peacegate OS*, an Ubuntu-based distribution, to enter a dystopian digital society as an undercover government operative.
+You're on a mission to find the origin of, and put an end to, a piece of mind-altering malware that's spreading throughout the members of this world."
 ---

-## The Peacenet

-**The Peacenet** is our open-source stealth hacking game where you use the *Peacegate OS*, an Ubuntu-based distribution, to enter a dystopian digital society as an undercover government operative.
-You're on a mission to find the origin of, and put an end to, a piece of mind-altering malware that's spreading throughout the members of this world.

 ![The Peacenet logo](/img/the-peacenet.png)